bluestatedigital/centralbooking/README.md

 # @todos

+* renew vault token
+* renew any leases created for our own purposes
+* validate vault token for health check
 * include the Consul ACL datacenter
 * validate the instance against the cloud provider
 * record instance metadata in Consul